manasvisrivastava8699/Food_Booking_Sytem/README.md

-It is a sample Food-Booking backend SpringBoot application which helps user tobook food online.
+It is a sample Food-Booking backend SpringBoot application which helps user to book food online.
 This project is made with the goal to improve knowledge regarding Spring Boot Rest API design.